jaypipes/ghw/README.md

 ### Disabling warning messages

 When `ghw` isn't able to retrieve some information, it may print certain warning messages to `stderr`.
-To disable these warnings, simply set the `GHW_DISABLE_WARNINGS` environs variable:
+To disable these warnings, set the `GHW_DISABLE_WARNINGS` environs variable:

 ```
 $ ghwc memory
-WARNING:
-Could not determine total physical bytes of memory.
-This may
-be due to the host being a virtual machine or container with no
-/var/log/syslog file, or the current user may not have necessary
-privileges to read the syslog.
-We are falling back to setting the
-total physical amount of memory to the total usable amount of memory
+WARN:  Could not determine total physical bytes of memory.
+This may be due to the host being a virtual machine or container with no /var/log/syslog file, or the current user may not have necessary privileges to read the syslog.
+We are falling back to setting the total physical amount of memory to the total usable amount of memory
 memory (24GB physical, 24GB usable)
 ```